How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 - Ingredients.
 This is kind of an extended filter but still useful.

-Per se, someone is allergic to carrots.
-With this option, they could exclude all dishes that include carrots.
+For example, someone is allergic to carrots.
+With this option, they could exclude all dishes that contain carrots.

-However, this may not be completely on you since some restaurants provide the menu by themselves.
+However, this may not be completely up to you since some restaurants provide the menu by themselves.

 # 4: Dish Screen